Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - So far this season Kansas City has two wins against the spread.

-- This season, the Chiefs have just two against the spread wins in 10 games as a favorite of 3 points or more.

-- Kansas City's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Kansas City's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

+- The Chiefs score 24.6 points per game, comparable to the 23.6 per matchup the Raiders surrender.

-- When Kansas City records more than 23.6 points, it is 2-3 against the spread and 3-2 overall.
+- Kansas City is 2-3 against the spread and 3-2 overall this season when the team puts up more than 23.6 points.

-- When Kansas City churns out over 340.4 yards, the team is 2-7 against the spread and 4-3 overall.
+- Kansas City is 2-7 against the spread and 4-3 overall when the team picks up more than 340.4 yards.

-- This year, the Chiefs have turned the ball over 19 times, nine more than the Raiders' takeaways (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Raiders.